General purpose healthcare FSA

 Limited purpose healthcare FSA

-If you are a participant in the Cigna HSA or Kaiser HSA plan, you may enroll in a limited purpose (combination) healthcare flexible spending account which works in addition to your health savings account (HSA).
+If you are a participant in the BCBS HSA or Kaiser HSA plan, you may enroll in a limited purpose (combination) healthcare flexible spending account which works in addition to your health savings account (HSA).

-For 2024, you can contribute up to $3,200 to your account.
+For 2026, you can contribute up to $3,400 to your account.

 You can use the limited purpose (combination) healthcare flexible spending account to pay for eligible dental, vision and preventive brand prescription expenses only.